joshcough/fp-practice/README.md

 Here, I'll list (and describe) them in the order they should be implemented.

-## ArithLang
+## FirstLang

-ArithLang is the simplest language you will ever write.
+FirstLang is the simplest language you will ever write.
 It supports numbers, addition, and multiplication.
 That's it.

 #### Grammar